 Founded in 2012, Coinbase grew to over one million users by 2014, making it one of the largest and frequented online exchanges and purchasing platforms.
 At present, they boast over 13 million users and revenue in excess of US $1 billion, so there’s no need to worry about having an order filled.

 Signing up for Kraken is quick and easy, however in order to deposit and trade between currencies you’ll need at least Tier 1 verification, which will require your name, DOB, residence, and telephone number.
-Once set up with Kraken, it’s as simple as looking for the “Funding” tab, where you can choose ETH (Ether) to generate an address and send your mined Ether too, followed by converting it to USD, CAD, GBP, JPY, and EUR.
+Once set up with Kraken, selling your ETH is as simple as looking for the “Funding” tab, where you can choose ETH (Ether) to generate an address and send your mined Ether, followed by converting it to either USD, CAD, GBP, JPY, or EUR.

-Note that for domestic US withdrawals, Kraken requires users pass Tier 3 verification, which requires a proof of a government-issued ID, utility bill, social security number (for US users only), and an ID confirmation photo.
+Note that for domestic US withdrawals, Kraken requires users to pass Tier 3 verification, which requires proof via a government-issued ID, utility bill, social security number (for US users only), and an ID confirmation photo.
 Finally, Kraken calculates a user’s withdrawal fees based on their maker/taker status and thirty-day trading volume, resulting in fees ranging anywhere from 0% to just over .25%.

 Besides authorizing users and investors to purchase ETH and BTC with their debit and credit card, CEX.io also allows users to withdraw their ETH in fiat.
 Unlike Coinbase, which does restrict a handful of countries from accessing and using it, CEX.io is available in 99% of all countries worldwide and nearly 24 U.S. states, meaning, there’s a good chance your location and country is covered.

 Depending on your account type and location, users can withdraw their fiat by: